 At Jaipur Rugs, we look for emotionally intelligent people during the hiring process because no team can be successful in the long term without this important characteristic.
 Once people are hired, we conduct regular workshops and events in order to encourage development of emotional intelligence among all employees.

 One particular training program involved heads of departments learning how to make decisions through nonviolent communication.
 Conflicts are an inevitable part of life and business but when people are taught how to deal with clashes in a non-combative way then issues can be resolved quickly and effectively.

 We also conduct regular town hall style meetings where there are extensive discussions on how to understand the emotional states and psychological needs of employees so they can be nurtured in such a way that they develop into better leaders.
 Regular meditation sessions are also a very important factor in increasing the emotional intelligence levels of our employees.

 One of the programs that I am most proud of is something we call sensing journeys.
 Most of our office employees are traditionally educated and have grown up in a city environment.
 They rarely if ever have any meaningful contact with people who live in rural environments like our artisans.
 It is crucial that the office employees meet, understand and make deep connections with our artisans, who are the backbone of our organization.

-Office employees spend time with the rural artisans and learn about their way of life, which is so difference from their own.
-In this way, office employees become empathetic to the needs of artisans are able to better work with them in a more meaningful and productive way.
+Office employees spend time with the rural artisans and learn about their way of life, which is so different from their own.
+In this way, office employees become empathetic to the needs of artisans and are able to better work with them in a more meaningful and productive way.

 Emotional intelligence is something that all organizations must focus on in today’s world.
-Developing an emotionally intelligence team not only brings success to the organization but to the individuals themselves.
+Developing an emotionally intelligent team not only brings success to the organization but to the individuals as well.